ixmprove/random-words-api/README.md

 - **amount=5** *- the amount of random words. (max.
 1000)*

-*These are also the default querystrings.*
+*These are also the default values passed through.*

 ### Example Response:
 ```